 - In RPGs with a Class and Level System, have the ability to take your hard-earned levels away from you, particularly when there's no easy way to gain them back after the battle and you have to gain them back the hard way.

 Unintentional examples may be a product of poor playtesting; however, intentional examples do exist.
 Sometimes the intention isn't so much to fight them as avoid them or hope they go away.
 They may appear during a Stealth-Based Mission to justify the need to sneak around them rather than fighting them.
-Most enemies in Horror Games tend to be Demonic Spiders to some degree.
+Most enemies in Horror Video Games tend to be Demonic Spiders to some degree.

 Can overlap with Goddamned Bats.
 Particularly if RPG Elements are present, Demonic Spiders can become Goddamned Bats as characters level up.
 Compare: That One Boss, Contrast: Boss in Mook Clothing who tend not to be so common, and Ledge Bats who are dangerous for more indirect reasons.
 Ironically enough, can overlap with Breather Boss as despite being a tough and annoying field enemy, when used as a boss is a cakewalk by boss standards.
 Not to be confused with Giant Spider, which is more about literal spiders, although both can overlap.